JackPoole19/JackPoole19/README.md

 Junior/trainee data analyst
 ---------------------------

-I have recently completed a skills bootcamp learning the fundamentals of data analysis, and I am looking for work in the industry
+I am a former criminology and psychology student looking to move into the data industry and I have recently completed a skills bootcamp learning the fundamentals of data analysis, throughout which we have covered the basics of Python, Power BI, Tableau, SQL and Microsoft Azure.
+I am looking to build on the skills developed on this bootcamp in my own time through work on my own personal projects, which can be found in [my portfolio.](https://github.com/JackPoole19/Portfolio)

 * 🌍  I'm based in Leeds, UK
 * ✉️  You can contact me at [jackpoole8@gmail.com](mailto:jackpoole8@gmail.com)